sebschmi/template-switch-error-free-inners/README.md

-# Find reverse-complemental self matches
+# Find error-free template switch inners

-Computes a table of reverse-complemental self matches of a genome string.
+Computes a table of error-free template switch inners for a pair of genome strings.